-Most of this site is the County's Public Service Training Academy (PSTA), on 52 acres of this 75-acre parcel.
+Most of this 75-acre district is the County's Public Safety Training Academy (PSTA), on 52 acres.
 The PSTA has been at this site, bordered by Key West Avenue, Great Seneca Highway, and Darnestown Road, since 1973 when the area was mostly farmland.
 Since the 1980s, when the County decided to create the LSC, the uses around the PSTA have changed dramatically.

 This training facility for firefighters, police officers, and operators of large vehicles is next to the County's Innovation Center (Incubator), which provides space for biotech start-up businesses.
-On the north side of Darnestown Road are a small retail center, a medical office building, and several single-family homes that have been assembled and are proposed for townhouse development.
+On the north side of Darnestown Road are a small retail center, medical office buildings, and several single-family homes that have been assembled and are proposed for townhouse development (RT-8 Zone).

-While the PTSA is an important public facility, it has no relationship to the LSC.
-The County recognizes that all of the PSTA's needs cannot be satisfied at this location that has little expansion capability.
-The County is currently exploring sites where the PSTA could be relocated.
+While the PSTA is an important public facility, it has no relationship to the LSC.
+The County recognizes that all of the PSTA's needs cannot be satisfied at this location with its limited expansion capability and has identified a site where the PSTA could be relocated.

-The Plan supports relocating the PSTA and redeveloping the site with a residential community that includes amenities and services to bring housing opportunities within walking distance of jobs in the LSC.
+The Plan supports relocating the PSTA and redeveloping the site with a residential community that includes amenities and services, bringing housing opportunities within walking distance of jobs in the LSC.
 The corner of Great Seneca Highway and Darnestown Road has the potential to become a signature site.
 The Innovation Center could remain at this location or, ideally, be incorporated into redevelopment of the PSTA or elsewhere in the LSC.